Bhornpat/TaskSphere/README.md

-# 🚀 TaskSphere – Fullstack Task Management App
+# 🚀 TaskSphere – Full-Stack Task Management App

 TaskSphere is a modern full-stack task management application built for real-world deployment.
 It combines a FastAPI backend, a Next.js frontend, PostgreSQL, CI/CD pipelines, logging, JWT authentication, and full Docker support.
 Built with performance and developer experience in mind.